 XIS to sign Company policy.

-Where the choice will vary by declaration, then “As agreed for each insurance bound” may be specified.
+Where the choice will vary by each declaration, then “As agreed for each insurance bound” may be specified.

-(An Insurer may outline here any Insurer contract documentation requirements that are specific to them, if applicable, e.g. the need for a policy, including the policy form to be used).
+(An insurer may outline here any insurer contract documentation requirements that are specific to them, if applicable, e.g. the need for a policy, including the policy form to be used).

 Contract change documentation: